SantiagoMendivil/Notebook/README.md

 ### How to Use This Notebook

 Each topic is organized as a separate section in the repository, and new topics will be added regularly.
-You can browse the topics by navigating to the corresponding folders, which will contain Markdown files (`.md`) or Jupyter Notebooks (`.ipynb`) for each topic.
+You can browse the topics by navigating to the corresponding folders, which will contain Markdown files (`.md`).
 To view and edit the content:

 1. **Clone the repository** to your local machine: